-5.2.7 Fluid retention
+5.2.7 Fluid retention and kidney failure

-Myeloma is characterised by excess light chain production and a high level of blood calcium; both of which can damage the kidneys.
-Acute kidney failure (known as myeloma kidney or cast nephropathy) is often the first symptom of myeloma, which can sometimes severely reduce the kidney's capacity before detection.
-It is caused by the excess light chains blocking the kidney tubules, causing them to fail in their function of removing waste substances from the blood.
+Myeloma results in high levels of paraprotein in the blood and a high levels of blood calcium; both of which can damage the kidneys.
+Acute kidney failure (known as myeloma kidney or cast nephropathy) is often the first symptom of myeloma, which can sometimes severely reduce the kidney's capacity to filter even before damage has been detected.
+Kidney failure is caused by the excess light chains blocking the kidney tubules, causing them to fail, thus making them unable to remove waste substances from the blood.

-Chronic kidney failure develops over a longer period (weeks or months) and is shown by the presence of light chains in the urine and a rise in creatinine in the blood.
-It is caused either by cast nephropathy, or by deposition of amyloid protein in patients with amyloidosis.
-The urine shows a high level of albumin, and the blood has a very low level.
-Fluid retention follows, causing swelling in the legs, ankles or feet.
+Chronic kidney failure develops over a longer period (weeks or months) and is shown by the presence of light chain proteins in the urine and a rise in creatinine in the blood.
+Chronic kidney failure is caused either by cast nephropathy, or by deposition of amyloid protein in the kidneys, in patients with amyloidosis.
+In chronic kidney failure, urine tests show a high level of albumin, while in blood tests, albumin levels are low.
+Low albumin levels in the blood make it difficult for fluid to stay in the blood vessels, so it then flows into the soft tissues, causing swelling in the legs, ankles or feet.

-Renal failure is usually treated by dialysis and about 20% of myeloma patients need this treatment.
+Kidney failure is usually treated by dialysis and about 20% of myeloma patients need this treatment after some time.
 Kidney transplantation is not usually available to myeloma patients.
-It is important in treatment of myeloma to prevent the occurrence of kidney failure rather than to treat it, and useful guidance is to avoid dehydration (to keep the kidneys actively functioning) and to avoid non-steroidal anti-inflammatory drugs (e.g. ibuprofen).
+It is important in the treatment of myeloma to prevent the occurrence of kidney failure rather than to treat it, and useful guidance is to avoid dehydration (to keep the kidneys actively functioning) and to avoid non-steroidal anti-inflammatory drugs (e.g. ibuprofen).
 Bisphosphonates (especially zoledronic acid and pamidronate disodium) should be used with caution as these can make kidney problems worse.